 The use of personal automobiles to travel everywhere, air pollution, water pollution, manufacturing without any thought to the damage done to the earth throughout the life cycle of the product, and burdensome individual debt based on competitive consumption are better left to history.

 More and more, the international community is discussing broad global issues and themes.
 We are encouraged that the latest UN 15-year vision document, Sustainable Development Goals, involved considerably more input from ordinary folks than the previous iteration.
 Yet political leaders must continue to be engaged.
 To that end, every year the United Nations convenes a High-Level Political Forum, which consists of voluntary reports on an extensive network of programs and activities that you may want to follow if you are interested in this topic.
-Each year the presentations center on a theme; in 2018 the topic will be transformation toward sustainable and resilient societies.
+Each year the presentations center on a theme; in 2019 the theme will be empowering people and ensuring inclusiveness and equality.

 We hope local and national leaders from both emerging market countries and advanced economies can learn to listen to one another’s history, values, and dreams.